Apollonoff/RaspberryCar/README.md

 # RaspberryCar

-It's presented a little radio car with a rasp camera on bort which gives an image ahead with an area of 180 degrees.
+It's presented a little radio car with a rasp camera on board which gives an image ahead with an area of 180 degrees.
 This "mini-spy" can be controlled remotely with a special web-application.

 Authors: